 Apply noarchive in a robots meta tag

 Place the following tag in thesection of an HTML page:

 Apply noarchive in an HTTP header

 Configure your web server to place the following directive in the HTTP header:

 Note - After the next content refresh cycle, Yahoo Search will continue to index and follow links in any pages you configure with using Noarchive, but the cached version of the pages will not display.

 Yahoo Search obeys the “nofollow” directive for links; it follows the link, but excludes it from ranking calculation.

 You can apply a rel="nofollow" attribute to any hyperlink on a page, the “nofollow” meta tag to an HTML page, or the X-Robots-Tag: nofollow directive in a page’s HTTP header, to indicate that the link or links on the page may not be approved or trusted.

-While Yahoo Search may use the "nofollow" link for discovering content, the link will not be considered an approved link for consideration when ranking the target page.
+While Yahoo Search may use the "nofollow" link for discovering content, the link will not be considered an approved link when ranking the target page.

 This attribute works to reduce the benefits of comment spamming.
 For instance, websites with public comment areas can apply a "nofollow" attribute to publicly entered links to help fight comment spam.